Lipogenesis

 In biochemistry, lipogenesis is the conversion of fatty acids and glycerol into fats, or a metabolic process through which acetyl-CoA is converted to triglyceride for storage in fat.
 Lipogenesis encompasses both fatty acid and triglyceride synthesis, with the latter being the process by which fatty acids are esterified to glycerol before being packaged into very-low-density lipoprotein (VLDL).
 Fatty acids are produced in the cytoplasm of cells by repeatedly adding two-carbon units to acetyl-CoA.
 Triacylglycerol synthesis, on the other hand, occurs in the endoplasmic reticulum membrane of cells by bonding three fatty acid molecules to a glycerol molecule.
 Both processes take place mainly in liver and adipose tissue.
 Nevertheless, it also occurs to some extent in other tissues such as the gut and kidney.
-A review on lipogenesis in the brain was published in 2008 by Lopez and Vidal-Puig.
 After being packaged into VLDL in the liver, the resulting lipoprotein is then secreted directly into the blood for delivery to peripheral tissues.